The second day of February is a big day in the liturgical calendar, although (alas!) most people don’t seen to realize that nowadays.

 Of course, this shape also bears a strong resemblance to the ‘sun cross’ of pagan times, and probably pre-dates the Christianization of the goddess as her symbol.
 Many Anglicans and Catholics (espeically of Irish decent) still put a St. Brigid’s cross above their door to ask for protection and the blessing of their home to this day.

 The day is also associated with weather predictions.
 If it is raining in your area, then spring will come early.
-If the morning is bright and sunny, you are in for some more wintery weather.
-This has been turned by Protestants into the rather tepid Groundhog Day.
-If the groundhog sees his shadow (it was sunny out) you’ll get six more weeks of winter.
-It was raining here in Southern Wales this morning, so I am hopeful of an early spring, Bride willing.
+If the morning is bright and sunny on St Brigid’s day, you are in for some more wintery weather.
+Protestants turned this long-standing pre-Christian and Catholic tradition into the rather tepid Groundhog Day.
+If the groundhog sees his shadow (if it is sunny out) you’ll get six more weeks of winter.
+It was raining here in Southern Wales last year on this day, and we did indeed have a wonderfully early spring.

-Finally, this day is also Candlemas.
-On this day, tradition has it, Mary went to be ‘purified’ forty days after the birth of Christ by giving a gift at the temple and presenting her new baby.
+Finally, the 2nd of February is also Candlemas.
+On this day, tradition has it, the Virgin Mary went to be ‘purified’ forty days after the birth of Christ by giving a gift at the temple and presenting her new baby.